kdheepak/blog/content/37-advent-of-code-2020.md

 Most problems are based on standard computer science programming concepts, but are never presented as such.
 Some problems have a mathematics tilt to it, which can make finding those solutions quite rewarding.
-But also, every problem is designed such that even if you don't know the "theory" behind it you'll be able to solve it.
+But also, every problem is designed such that even if you don't know the "theory" behind it you'll be able to stumble your way into solving it, if you persevere.
-And when you do, reading other people's one liners is quite enlightening.
+Reading other people's one liners after you hacked it together is quite enlightening.

 Almost all the problems require parsing text input of various formats.
 And since various programming language communities discuss their solutions in dedicated forums, there tends to be a lot of discussion about the tips and tricks you can use in your favourite programming language to express the problem more elegantly.